 The content is developed from sources believed to be providing accurate information.
 The information in this material is not intended as tax or legal advice.
 Please consult legal or tax professionals for specific information regarding your individual situation.
 This material was developed and produced by FMG Suite to provide information on a topic that may be of interest.
-FMG Suite, LLC, is not affiliated with the named representative, broker-dealer, state- or SEC-registered investment advisory firm.
+FMG Suite, LLC, is not affiliated with the named representative, broker-dealer, or state- or SEC-registered investment advisory firm.
 The opinions expressed and material provided are for general information and should not be considered a solicitation for the purchase or sale of any security.

 Investing involves risks, and investment decisions should be based on your own goals, time horizon and tolerance for risk.
 The return and principal value of investments will fluctuate as market conditions change.
 When sold, investments may be worth more or less than their original cost.

 Any companies mentioned are for illustrative purposes only.
 It should not be considered a solicitation for the purchase or sale of the securities.
-Any investment should be consistent with your objectives, time frame and risk tolerance.
+Any investment should be consistent with your objectives, timeframe, and risk tolerance.

 The market indexes discussed are unmanaged and generally considered representative of their respective markets.
 Individuals cannot directly invest in unmanaged indexes.
 Past performance does not guarantee future results.

 The Dow Jones Industrial Average is an unmanaged index that is generally considered representative of large-capitalization companies on the U.S. stock market.
-The S&P 500 Composite index is an unmanaged group of securities considered to be representative of the stock market in general.
-The Nasdaq Composite is an index of the common stocks and similar securities listed on the Nasdaq stock market and is considered a broad indicator of the performance of stocks of technology companies and growth companies.
+The S&P 500 Composite Index is an unmanaged group of securities considered to be representative of the stock market in general.
+The Nasdaq Composite is an index of the common stocks and similar securities listed on the Nasdaq stock market and considered a broad indicator of the performance of stocks of technology and growth companies.
 The Russell 1000 Index is an index that measures the performance of the highest-ranking 1,000 stocks in the Russell 3000 Index, which is comprised of 3,000 of the largest U.S. stocks.
-The MSCI EAFE Index was created by Morgan Stanley Capital International (MSCI) that serves as a benchmark of the performance in major international equity markets as represented by 21 major MSCI indexes from Europe, Australia and Southeast Asia.
+The MSCI EAFE Index was created by Morgan Stanley Capital International (MSCI) and serves as a benchmark for the performance in major international equity markets, as represented by 21 major MSCI indexes from Europe, Australia, and Southeast Asia.
 Index performance is not indicative of the past performance of a particular investment.
 Past performance does not guarantee future results.
 Individuals cannot invest directly in an index.
 The return and principal value of stock prices will fluctuate as market conditions change.
 And shares, when sold, may be worth more or less than their original cost.